To stop wildfires, residents in some Greek suburbs put their own money toward early warning drones

 In less than a week in early August, an initial group of three people with a shared concern grew to an online community of about 320 offering donations to hire a company using long-range drones equipped with thermal imaging cameras as a sophisticated early warning system to catch wildfires before they can spread.

+It’s a tried and tested system.
+Designed and set up with the help of Grigoris Konstantellos, a commercial airline pilot and mayor of the southern Athens seaside suburbs of Vari, Voula and Vouliagmeni, the drones began operating there last year.

+The system seemed the perfect solution for the concerned residents in the northern suburbs of Kifissia, Ekali and Nea Erithrea.

-“We’re all worried, we’re all anxious,” said Melina Throuvala, a psychologist and one of the three residents who started the project for drone patrols in the northern Athens suburbs of Kifissia, Ekali and Nea Erithrea.
+“We’re all worried, we’re all anxious,” said Melina Throuvala, a psychologist and one of the initial group of three.
 “We don’t want to mourn victims, or to see our environment and our forests burning or our homes threatened.
 That was the main incentive.”

 And with wildfires, prevention is key.